godagoda2/Getting-and-Cleaning-Data/README.md

 This is tidy data from
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-this code expects mean and standard deviation.
+this code expects mean and standard deviation from the the dataset.